Chatbots & Virtual Agents

 Some of these building blocks may seem obvious but they are not easy to execute on.
 Remember, when you invest in self-service, you’re making an investment in better tools and proven best practices.
 Even more importantly, you’re investing in behavioral change and this will take some time to see a return.
 To help with your planning around getting the most out of your self-service investment, we recommend pursuing #1 (Intelligent Knowledge) and #2 (User Experience) first.
 These two building blocks are vital for the other three and tend to yield returns more quickly.
 If you can take these first two steps, you will be well on your way to improving self-service adoption, decreasing service desk calls, and increasing self-service ROI.
 The other pieces should fall into place if you continue down this path.

-Register for Thursday’s Webinar – The 5 ITSM Trends That Actually Matter in 2018
+Watch the Webinar Replay – The 5 ITSM Trends That Actually Matter in 2018

 Looking for more tips and best practices?
-Join our webinar this Thursday, February 22nd, to learn which ITSM tech trends will be critical to act on in 2018.
-Stephen Mann, Principal Analyst and Content Director at ITSM.tools, and I will share the list of top five technology trends to address this year and how to make quick wins in those areas.
+Learn which ITSM tech trends will be critical to act on in 2018 in this webinar replay.
+Stephen Mann, Principal Analyst and Content Director at ITSM.tools, and I share the list of top five technology trends to address this year and how to make quick wins in those areas.

 Justin Roux has over 10 years of experience in the IT industry including roles in IT support, IT operations and technology sales and marketing.
 He has spent the last several years in the ITSM field developing expertise in Service and Asset Management, among other passion subjects such as Agile Methodology and Software Integrations.
 Outside of work, Roux spends all of his time with his family, improving his golf game and rooting for his favorite college and professional sports teams.